21st Century Oncology

 Cancer education is crucial to both health care providers and cancer patients so that both groups can be aware of the latest information related to cancer care.
-We strive to offer physicians and other health care providers the highest quality education on cancer through our two national conferences, the Fall Foliage Cancer Conference held in Asheville, NC every Fall, and the Spring Cactus Cancer Conference, held in Scottsdale, AZ every Spring.
-Faculty of both conferences are known experts in their fields and attract attendees from all over the country.
+We strive to offer physicians and other health care providers the highest quality education on cancer through our national conference, the Fall Foliage Cancer Conference, held in Asheville, NC every fall.
+The faculty at this conference are known experts in their fields and it attracts attendees from all over the country.
 We also offer smaller, more intimate community-based conferences on cancer topics of interest to the local area.

 In many cases, cancers that are caught early can be cured, and this is why we offer free screenings for various types of cancers throughout the year.
 In some cases, such as with colorectal cancers, cancers can actually be prevented.
 We therefore strongly encourage all people to follow national guidelines for cancer screening and attend our screening events.
 We also recommend that all young people, both boys and girls, receive the HPV vaccination.
 This important breakthrough prevents cervix, anal, vaginal, penis, throat and oral cavity cancers.

 Cancer is a very difficult disease to deal with, and many people benefit from emotional support throughout the process.
 Cancer support groups help people cope with the diagnosis by learning they are not alone in dealing with the disease, teaching patients to become empowered, getting insight on how to manage the disease, and ultimately take control over it.
 Our support groups have helped many patients negotiate their way through their diagnosis and treatment.